dresa/japanese-puzzle/README.md

     # .   and   . #
     . #         # .

-If the solution is not unique, the program fails to find any solutions.
+If the solution is not unique, the default search algorithm fails to find any solutions.

 The program works for *simple* nonograms, which covers quite a lot of puzzles.
 These puzzles are guaranteed to be solvable by humans, too.